RocketChat/Rocket.Chat.iOS/Pods/DifferenceKit/README.md

 let changeset = StagedChangeset(source: source, target: target)
 ```

-You can incremental updates UITableView and UICollectionView using the created `StagedChangeset`.
+You can perform incremental updates on `UITableView` and `UICollectionView` using the created `StagedChangeset`.

-**Don't forget** to update **synchronously** the data referenced by the data-source in `setData` closure, as the differences is applied in stages:
+⚠️ **Don't forget** to **synchronously** update the data referenced by the data-source, with the data passed in the `setData` closure.
+The differences are applied in stages, and failing to do so is bound to create a crash:

 ```swift
 tableView.reload(using: changeset, with: .fade) { data in
     dataSource.data = data